 Zoning often does not require upgrading or purchasing new HVAC units.
 Dampers and panels are installed in your duct work, which divides your home into the zones that you custom design.
-You can choose anywhere from 2 zones to 32 zones based on your needs.
-However, most homes benefit the most by being divided into 2, 3, or 4 equal parts.
 We will give you a FREE estimate on installing a Zoning system in your home.

 Strategy #3 : Upgrade to a Programmable Thermostat

 Why heat or cool your home when you are not at home?
 If there are regular periods of time when you and your family are away from your home, then installing a programmable thermostat can save you a significant amount of money.
 In fact, replacing your standard thermostat with a programmable thermostat is the simplest and cheapest way to reduce your energy costs.
 You can save up to 33% on heating and cooling bills with this simple upgrade.

 Strategy #4: Optimize the Efficiency of Your Hot Water Heater